 Luxury and utility seem mutually exclusive when it comes to design, but that was exactly what a young family was looking for when they purchased two apartments in the heart of the Kiev.
 The couple wanted a light-filled, spacious, and cozy home that met the family's individual needs.
 Architects began by removing walls to combine the two new apartments into one modern space.
 After renovation, we had a well-proportioned free-space plan that was logically divided into two zones - inviting living-dining-kitchen space and a private portion, which contained a guest bedroom, three bathrooms, nursery, a master bedroom with closets, and cabinets.

 The public zone was created by a dramatic combination of living, dining, and kitchen areas.
 Open concept allows natural light from floor-to-ceiling windows to illuminate every corner of the space.
 The entertainment areas utilize eye-catching materials, from dark oak flooring to copper wall panels that artfully united with a sophisticated palette of gold, white and gray.
-To make the interior more dramatic and intriguing, architects added spectacular features such as a copper Lord of the Rings hovering above the dining table, a moss wall, pendant energy saving LED lamp, modern fabrics, and lux pieces of furniture.
+To make the interior more dramatic and intriguing, architects added spectacular features such as a copper chandelier hovering above the dining table, a moss wall, pendant energy saving LED lamp, modern fabrics, and lux pieces of furniture.

 In the private area designers combined comfort, coziness and functionality.
 With a one-year child, the couple desired an elegant home with intimate personal spaces.
 So the architects designed two separated bathrooms, a stunning master bedroom with two spacious wardrobes, also endowed with gleaming golden copper.
-One of the most striking decisions is an en-suite master bathroom with a luxurious Scoop freestanding bathtub, designed by Michael Schmidt for Falper.
+One of the most striking decisions is an en-suite master bathroom with a luxurious freestanding bathtub, designed by Michael Schmidt for Falper.
 The interior journey ends in a charming nursery with white Moooi furniture; a lovely place that can grow alongside a child by transforming into a full kidsroom.